miguelrincon/miguelrincon.github.io/index.md

 use-site-title: true
 ---

-*Full-stack developer and software team lead in Shanghai, China.*
+*Full-stack developer and software team lead in Bogotá and Shanghai.*

 ### Engineer